subsub-eth/subsub-contracts/README.md

 Subscribers can join these contracts by depositing ERC20 tokens.
 These are distributed to the contract owner exactly to the second.
-Depending on the plan's settings this gives the subscriber control over their subscription allowing them to cancel and refund unspent funds without hassle.
+Depending on the plan's settings this gives the subscriber control over their subscription allowing them to cancel and refund unspent funds without hassle or the plan owner's permission.

 Subscriptions are represented as ERC721 tokens that accumulate stats on spent funds.
 These properties can be used to unlock achievements or gain access to parts of a creator's community.

-As we strive to incorporate standards like ERC20 and ERC721 the system and its participants and take part in the larger DeFi ecosystem by for example using yield bearing tokens for payments or selling community memberships on secondary markets.
+As we strive to incorporate standards like ERC20 and ERC721 the system and its participants can take part in the larger DeFi ecosystem by for example using yield bearing tokens for payments or selling community memberships on secondary markets.
 The possibilities are endless.